ViktoriyaVMCG/FinalProject/README.md

 * __Prerequisite Software requirement:__ CentosOS 7, Terraform v0.12.6, Ansible 2.8.4, Jenkins, OpenJDK 1.8.0, Git, Apache(httpd)
 * __Deployment Platform:__ Amazon Webs Services

-## Installing and Updating
+## Installing Windows Subsystem for Linux on the PC and Updating
-Before installing anything update and upgrade your local machine to the last version.
+1. Go to the Microsoft Store
+2. Type there Ubuntu
+3. Choose: _Run Linux on Windows_ and choose your system.
+4. Install
+5. Create username and password
+6.Update and Upgrade the system

  * _Ubuntu_
    * sudo apt-get update
    * sudo apt-get upgrade